INTEGRAL satellite Revolution Number:

 Integral's latest news Integral Science & Technology ESA Integral page

-I grew up in Meudon (Hauts-de-Seine) at the foot of the well-known French observatory, and now, by chance I work at the ISDC as an operator in the Shift Team for the Integral Satellite (an ESA mission).
+Growing up in the suburbian town of Meudon (Hauts-de-Seine), home of the well-known French observatory, perhaps sew the interest for astronomy, since I participated for more than 18 years to the Integral Satellite mission (an ESA mission) at ISDC .
 The ISDC is a part of the Geneva Observatory.

 Integral was launched on 17 October 2002 from Baikonour.
 It follows an elliptic orbit, with an apogee at about 153'000 km from the Earth and a perigee (closest point to the Earth) at about 9000 km (see how is the orbit at Heavens-Above).
+It approximately completes an orbit around the Earth in 2 days and 15 hours.
 Its purpose is to observe the deep sky in the X-ray and Gamma ray bands.

 Gamma rays are the most energetic radiations in the universe.
 They can be caused by colliding neutron stars, matter caught by black holes, exploding stars, or particles trapped in strong magnetic fields.

-The satellite has several instruments working in different fields:
+The satellite has several instruments working in the following fields:

 IBIS (Gamma-ray Imager, for energies between 15 keV and 10 MeV)